OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

         myModel <- mxModel()

+This R object has a special class named MxModel.
 We might read the above line 'myModel gets mxModel left paren right paren'.
 In this case we have provided no arguments in the parentheses, but R has still created an empty MxModel object *myModel*.
 Obviously this model needs arguments to do anything useful, but just to get the idea of the process of 'Model Building - Model Fitting' here is how we would go about fitting this model.
 The *myModel* object becomes the argument of the OpenMx function ``mxRun()`` to fit the model.
 The result is stored in a new R object, *myModelRun* of the same class as the previous object but updated with the results from the model fitting.

 .. cssclass:: input
 ..